20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 San Francisco Peaks glowing behind a field and trees

-San Francisco Peaks near Flagstaff, Arizona
+San Francisco Peaks near Flagstaff at twilight

 • Hike to Arizona’s highest point (12,663 ft) at San Francisco Summit atop Humphrey’s Peak